 The Soil and Water Conservation District has helped bring green infrastructure to the public eye in Fairfax County.
 We demonstrated how rain gardens, porous pavers, and green roofs can capture and absorb runoff and pollutants starting in the early 2000s.
 Since then, Fairfax County has adopted, implemented and now requires these practices.

-The Soil and Water Conservation District has also pioneered use of green infrastructure with homeowners, providing technical recommendations, project guidance and financial support.
+The Soil and Water Conservation District has also pioneered use of green infrastructure for homeowners, providing technical recommendations, project guidance and financial support.

-- A [Rain Barrel Program] began in 2006 with regional partners and has provided over _2?_ thousand barrels to area residents.
+- A Rain Barrel Program began in 2006 with regional partners and has provided five thousand barrels to area residents.

-- In 2008-09, a project in the [Falls Hill neighborhood] installed a rain garden, rain barrels, an infiltration trench, soil amendments and native plants to help trap and absorb runoff, serving as a model for other communities with similar problems.
+- In 2008-09, a demonstration project in the Falls Hill neighborhood installed a rain garden, rain barrels, an infiltration trench, soil amendments and native plants to help trap and absorb runoff, serving as a model for other communities with similar problems.

-- Since 2009, an annual Sustainable Garden Tour features homeowner-scale rain gardens, porous pavers, green roofs and more, inspiring hundreds of Fairfax County residents.
+- Since 2009, our Sustainable Garden Tour features homeowner-scale rain gardens, porous pavers, green roofs and more, inspiring hundreds of Fairfax County residents each year.

-- Finally, in 2015, the [Conservation Assistance Program] was launched locally.
+- In 2015, the Conservation Assistance Program was launched locally.
 The program now provides technical assistance and funds to implement green infrastructure at your home, in your community, and at your place of worship.

 Stream Restoration: Natural Channel Design

 Natural channel design stream restoration relies on the idea that the best way to protect a stream is to understand and restore its natural function.
 As Northern Virginia has been built up with more roads, roofs and other impervious surfaces, there is more runoff.
 When it rains, this water runs into storm drains and is discharged into our local creeks and streams.
 As a result, many Northern Virginia streams suffer from eroding stream channels, cutting steep banks and undermining tree roots.
-Natural channel design restores streams using ecological and hydrologic principles to restore reconnects the stream to its floodplain
+Natural channel design uses ecological and hydrologic principles to slow down water velocity using step pools, restore meanders, and reconnect the stream to its floodplain.

-In 2000, the Northern Virginia Soil and Water Conservation District brought the first natural channel design stream restoration to Fairfax County in Kingstowne through a partnership with .....
-A second section of the Kingstowne stream was restored in ___.
+In 1999, the Northern Virginia Soil and Water Conservation District brought the first natural channel design stream restoration to Fairfax County in Kingstowne through a partnership with Fairfax County, state and federal agencies, and two citizens groups.
+A second section of the Kingstowne stream was restored in fall 2011.

 Since then, natural channel design has been widely adopted by Fairfax County.
 Restoration helps create healthier stream corridors and reduces loads of harmful sediment and nutrient loads as part of the county's efforts to protect water quality downstream in the Potomac River and Chesapeake Bay.

 The Soil and Water Conservation District has also been working to bring natural channel design concepts to smaller scale stream and channel projects.
-In ___, a partnership with homeowners along Little Pimmit Run helped to restore the stream using natural channel design techniques, protect existing wastewater infrastructure, and prevent further erosion.
-In 2009, a project with a homeowner in Clifton???, with a grant from Fairfax Water, was able to stabilize an eroding intermittent stream channel with step pools and others.
+In 2007, a partnership with homeowners along Little Pimmit Run helped to restore the stream using natural channel design techniques, protect existing wastewater infrastructure, and prevent further erosion.
+In 2009, a project with a homeowner in Clifton, with a grant from Fairfax Water, was able to stabilize an eroding intermittent stream channel with step pools and other practices.

 Erosion and Sediment Control